-In an interview with Rebecca Henry, the former Director of Human Resources for Zappos, two key factors stood out.
+In an interview with Rebecca Henry, the former Director of Human Resources for Zappos, three key factors stood out:

-The company consciously decides what the corporate culture needs to look like and it consciously reinforces and supports that culture through all Human Resources and management work systems.
+- The company consciously decides what the corporate culture needs to look like.

 - Deliver WOW Through Service

 - Pursue Growth and Learning

 - Build Open and Honest Relationships With Communication